 The First Amendment protects the right to free speech in the United States.
 The Constitution defends most types of speech, excluding what we call “fighting words.”
 Fighting words are those that intend to incite a breach of the peace.
 The Constitution does not protect fighting words.
 If you were arrested for disorderly conduct based on your speech, you could use the freedom of speech as a defense as long as you did not use fighting words.

 Sometimes, certain medications or substances can cause people to act in ways that they normally would not.
 Additionally, diagnosed or undiagnosed mental illness could lead to disorderly conduct.
 These are valid defenses, as people sometimes don’t even realize they’re causing a disturbance.

 Other defenses exist for disorderly conduct aside from those listed above.
 Speak with your Phoenix criminal defense lawyer about the defense strategies available in your case.

 Do I Need a Lawyer for a Disorderly Conduct Charge in Arizona?

-If you have been arrested for disorderly conduct, Ybarra Maldonado & Alagha Law Group is here for you.
+If you face arrest for disorderly conduct, Ybarra Maldonado Law Group is here for you.
 We offer criminal defense in Arizona for those charges with a multitude of different crimes, including theft crimes, violent crimes (those that may result in serious bodily injury), and other crimes.
 To receive only the best in criminal defense, we invite you to schedule a consultation with us.
 Call today at 602-910-4040 to establish an attorney-client relationship with us.
-Any confidential or sensitive information that you share with us will be kept confidential.
+Any confidential or sensitive information that you share with us will remain confidential.